 SOURCE (Stuttgart Operated University Research CubeSat for Evaluation and Education) is a nanosatellite with dimensions of approximately 10 * 10 * 30 cm^3 which is matching the 3U+ CubeSat Standard.
 The satellite is being developed in a corporation between KSat e.V., the Institute for Space System (IRS) at the University of Stuttgart and the IRAS Project.
 The main design work is conducted by KSat members and students of the University of Stuttgart.
 The student teams are supported and mentored by the IRS which has gained valuable knowledge through operating the ‘Flying Laptop’ small satellite.

 IRAS (Integrated Research Platform for Affordable Satellites) is a corporation of industry and research groups to launch a development platform for satellites and new technologies.
 They provide multiple technology demonstrators as payload for SOURCE including solar panels, a composite sandwich structure and other sensors.
 Further payload is provided by the German Aerospace Center (DLR).
 The main monochromatic camera mounted on SOURCE ("MeSHCam") is also part of a future IRS mission and will be flight tested, functioning as an earth observation camera as well as a star tracker for attitude control.
 To prevent stray light from disturbing the images it is protected by a deployable baffle.
 There is also a smaller colour camera called PRIma (PR-Imager).
 Besides the space testing of these components there are multiple scientific payloads by the IRS onboard SOURCE.
 Two FIPEX Sensors will measure the level of atomic oxygen in altitudes below 200km.
-Heat flux sensors combined with pressure sensors will study the environment of the CubeSat upon reentry.
+Heat flux sensors combined with pressure sensors will study the environment of the CubeSat just before reentry.

 The structural design team is in charge of the physical layout and the thermal management of the satellite.
 It is this team’s job to fit the components of all subsystems into the given dimensions and to make sure they stay within their operating temperatures.
+It also designs the deployment mechanisms for the solar panels and camera baffle.

 Attitude Control System